Chart Color Schemes

 Woodlands displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Woodlands' dwelling structures, as per the latest Census data, consisted of 69.3% houses and 30.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares with Perth metro's figures of 59.6% houses and 40.4% other dwellings.
-Home ownership in Woodlands stood at 48.5%, with mortgaged dwellings at 33.2% and rented ones at 18.3%.
-The median monthly mortgage repayment was $2,600, higher than Perth metro's average of $1,950.
-Weekly rent median in Woodlands was $420, compared to Perth metro's $350.
-Nationally, Woodlands' mortgage repayments were significantly higher at $2,600 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Woodlands' dwelling structures, as per the latest Census, consisted of 69.3% houses and 30.7% other dwellings (semi-detached, apartments, 'other').
+In comparison, Perth metro had 59.6% houses and 40.4% other dwellings.
+Home ownership in Woodlands was 48.5%, with mortgaged dwellings at 33.2% and rented ones at 18.3%.
+The median monthly mortgage repayment in Woodlands was $2,600, higher than Perth metro's $1,950.
+Weekly rent median was $420 in Woodlands, compared to Perth metro's $350.
+Nationally, Woodlands' mortgage repayments were significantly higher at $2,600 versus the Australian average of $1,863, and rents were substantially higher at $420 compared to the national figure of $375.

 Frequently Asked Questions - Housing